mocoso/code-beautifier.tmbundle/Readme.markdown

 ## KNOWN ISSUES

- - Does not handle strings defined with delimiters
+ - Does recognize strings with custom delimiters
  - Does not handle multiline blocks within implied brackets
  - Does not indent continuing line statements within brackets correctly